LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

         outputs["loss"] = loss
         return (loss, outputs) if return_outputs else loss
 ```
+This way to `Trainer` does not use the loss of the model.
 The implementation <!--of the `.compute_loss` method --> is straightforward.
 The `.compute_loss` method receives the model and the input data as inputs.
 This way, all data of the current batch is available, which is especially helpful in cases like ours where we need to check the input to compute the loss.